DelishUz/DelishUz/README.md

-- 👋 Hi, I’m @DelishUz
+- 👋 Hi, We @DelishUz
-- 👀 I’m interested in Food
+- 👀 We interested in cook Food
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...